 We point out that the number of devices $T=T(n,1/\epsilon)$ used as a function of the weak source length $n$ and the error parameter $\epsilon$ grows super-polynomially (if $\mu<1$) or polynomially (if $\mu=1$).
 It remains a major open problem if $T(n,1/\epsilon)$ can be substantially reduced or even be made a universal constant.
 We stress, however, that the limitation imposed by this function is better interpreted as limiting the achievable error, instead of computational efficiency.
 This is because, $T$ could still scale efficiently as a function of the {\em output} length.
 For example, to output $N$ bits, as long as $\epsilon=\exp(-O(\log^{\nu} N))$, the number of devices is still polynomial in $N$.
 Therefore, the question of improving $T$ is the question of broadening the application of the combined amplification-expansion protocol to settings requiring inverse-polynomial or even cryptographic quality of error.

-\paragraph*{Application: exponentially expanding key distribution.} Suppose that Alice and Bob would like to establish a secret string in an environment that trusted randomness is a scarce resource, and consequently their initial randomness is much shorter than the desired output length.
-As with other studies on quantum key distribution (QKD), we will sidestep the authentication issue, assuming that the man-in-the-middle attack is already dealt with.
-A straightforward adaptation of our randomness expansion protocol for untrusted device QKD is for Alice to expand her initial randomness, then use the expanded, secure randomness to execute the untrusted device QKD protocol of Vazirani and Vidick~\cite{Vazirani:fully}.
+Lastly, we state our result on quantum key distribution.
+Suppose that Alice and Bob would like to establish a shared secret string in an environment where trusted randomness is a scarce resource, and consequently their initial randomness is much shorter than the desired output length.
+(As with other studies on quantum key distribution (QKD), we will sidestep the authentication issue, assuming that the man-in-the-middle attack is already dealt with.)
+One way to adapt our randomness expansion protocol for untrusted-device QKD scenario is for Alice to expand her initial randomness, then use the expanded, secure randomness to execute the untrusted device QKD protocol of Vazirani and Vidick~\cite{Vazirani:fully}.
 The end result is an exponentially expanding key distribution protocol.
-An alternative approach, which is the focus of our new contribution, is to directly adapt our expansion protocol to achieve simultaneously randomness expansion and key distribution.
+An alternative approach, which is the focus of our new contribution, is to directly adapt our expansion protocol to achieve simultaneously randomness expansion and key distribution (see Protocol $R_{\textrm{kd}}$ in Fig.~\ref{protocolrqkd}).
 The benefits of doing so is the reduction of the number of untrusted devices from 2 to 1.

-We now describe in high level the adaption, the challenges, and our solution.
-To apply Protocol $R$~(Fig.~\ref{protocolrtable}) to untrusted-device QKD between two parties Alice and Bob, we have Alice interact with the first component of the device, while Bob interacts with all the other components.
-They share randomness for executing our protocol, as well as that for later classical post-processing stages.
-For those game rounds that the bit $g$ is $1$, Alice and Bob use the public channel to compare their device outputs.
-Once Protocol R succeeds, they apply an information reconciliation (IR) protocol for agreeing on a common string.
-To obtain the final key, they then apply the randomness extraction on this common string.
-The full protocol $R_{\textrm{qkd}}$ is provided in Section~\ref{sec:qkd}.
-We separate the randomness extraction stage from our protocol as it is standard.

-To make the above straightforward idea work, the first technical problem is to ensure that the measurement outcomes of Alice and Bob (under an appropriate interpretation) agree on a large fraction (bounded away above $1/2$).
-This is tackled through Azuma-Hoeffding Inequality.
-Secondly, we need to make sure that IR can be performed without exhausting the min-entropy (through too many bits of communication) or using too much randomness.
-While this objective may seem new in the literature of quantum key distribution, a protocol by Guruswami~\cite{Guruswami:side} for a closely related problem can be adapted to accomplish our goal.
-In another related work, Smith~\cite{Smith:optimal} constructed computationally efficient IR protocols that achieve close to optimal communication cost.
-He did not attempt to optimize his use of the randomness, which is too much for us but possibly can be significantly reduced.